 I saw it when I played pro volleyball.
 I had so few years of playing compared to the women from California who had played all their lives.
 I was incredibly focused in practice, though.
 And I loved to practice.
 I practiced as much in six years in California as some people practiced in their whole life.
 Malcolm Gladwell’s book Outliers gives great data about how important it is to love the process of practice if you’re going to be great.
 At anything.

 So back to the flowers.
 I never really saw them.
 I was driving back and forth for cello.
-Spring is recital season, and we spent most of May in Chicago with me telling my son he could quit cello and him crying that he doesn’t want to quit but he wish we lived in Chicago and me taking another Xanax.
+Spring is recital season, and we spent most of May in Chicago with me telling my son he could quit cello and him crying that he doesn’t want to quit but he wished we lived in Chicago and me taking another Xanax.

 There were the good days.
 Like when we bought a scooter.